The role of the archetype in brand formation

 Brand example: Evian, McDonald’s.

 Group #3.
-It’s vital to leave a mark in history…
+It’s important to leave a mark in history…

 The Hero.
 Leave a trail in the world thanks to skill in his work, the mission of any hero – to save the world.
-The place in which he can reveal the image of the hero: the competition, the street, the battle, the workplace, politics.
+The place in which he is able to reveal the image of the hero: the competition, the street, the battle, the workplace, politics.

 The motto: “Where there is a will, there is a way”.